-A Approximate Fair Value Estimated Useful Life (in thousands) (in years) Indefinite lived intangible assets - Trade names \$ 17,844 Indefinite Definite lived intangible assets - Technology and intellectual property 57,700 15 Definite lived intangible asset - Customer relationships 44,600 13 Total fair value of identifiable intangible assets \$ 120,144
+Approximate Fair Value Estimated Useful Life (in thousands) (in years) Indefinite lived intangible assets - Trade names \$ 17,844 Indefinite Definite lived intangible assets - Technology and intellectual property 57,700 15 Definite lived intangible asset - Customer relationships 44,600 13 Total fair value of identifiable intangible assets \$ 120,144

-Goodwill represents the excess of the purchase price over the fair value of the underlying net assets acquired.
 Goodwill in this transaction is attributable to expected growth in frac sand demand at the wellhead and synergies expected to be achieved from integrating the operations of U.S. Silica and Sandbox.
 The goodwill amount is included in our Oil & Gas Proppants segment.
 Goodwill and all intangible assets identified above are expected to be deductible for tax purposes.